apache/arrow/docs/source/developers/contributing.rst

   So that your pull request syncs with the JIRA issue, prefix your pull request name with the JIRA issue id (ex:
   `ARROW-767: [C++] Filesystem abstraction <https://github.com/apache/arrow/pull/4225>`_).
+* Give the pull request a clear, brief description: when the pull request is merged, this will be retained in the extended commit message.
 * Make sure that your code passes the unit tests.
 You can find instructions how to run the unit tests for each Arrow component in its respective README file.